-The combination of the O/E converter and the oscilloscope has a fourth-order Bessel Thomson filter response with a 3 dBe bandwidth of approximately 0.75baud rate with a response out to at least 1.5 x baud rate.
+For the Stressed Receiver Sensitivity test, the Reference Receiver is the combination of the O/E converter and the oscilloscope having a fourth-order Bessel Thomson filter response with a 3 dBe bandwidth of approximately 0.75\baud rate with a response out to at least 1.5 x baud rate.
 Above 1.5 x baud rate, the response should not exceed -24 dB.
+Note: The Reference Receiver bandwidth for the Stressed Receiver Sensitivity test allows for the creation of an appropriately stressed transmitter.